rob-rp/CandyShop/README.md

    - Candy detail page, to See detailed info and update your candy stash.

    - Quantity management: Add or give away candy bags, updating your inventory live.

+   - The ability to add and delete candies.